marksandspencer/marksandspencer.github.io/_posts/2024-09-05-releasing-apps.md

 2. Commits to the `release/X` branch builds the apps, and stages them somewhere.
 3. Releases are “finalized”, promoting the latest build and sending any relevant communications.

-We aimed to build these actions in a platform- & store-agnostic way—what applies to Android should apply to iOS, and what applies to Google Play should apply to internal Endpoint management systems!
+We aimed to build these actions in a platform- & store-agnostic way — what applies to Android should apply to iOS, and what applies to Google Play should apply to internal Endpoint management systems!

 We’ve recently reused the same code in iOS, leveraging reusable workflows to share portions of our process, and are generalizing more and more of the process to apply to all our other applications.